 In March 2021 the Company announced that it had entered into an agreement to purchase a complete new Semi-autogenous grinding Mill ("SAG Mill") package from First Majestic Silver Corp ("First Majestic") (TSX: FR).
-The SAG Mill package represents a key item of the plant required to bring the Company's La India Project into production and is estimated by Metso Outotec's technical support group to have a throughput of up to 2,300 tonnes per day ("tpd") or 0.8 million tonnes per annum ("tpa") on a sustained basis using the existing motor, increasing to 2,800tpd or 1.0 million tpa installing a larger motor, based on the metallurgical characteristics of the ore and mineralised material at La India.
+The SAG Mill package represents a key item of the plant required to bring the Company's La India Project into production and is estimated by Metso Outotec's technical support group to have a throughput of up to 2,300 tonnes per day ("tpd") or 0.8 million tonnes per annum ("tpa") on a sustained basis, based on the metallurgical characteristics of the ore and mineralised material at La India.